LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/usage.rst

 5. The CYMDIST installation directory must be added to the system ``PATH``.
-   This directory contains runtime DLLS (``mkl_core.dll``, ``mkl_def.dll``) that needed at runtime by the CYMDIST FMU.
+   This directory contains runtime DLLS (``mkl_core.dll``, ``mkl_def.dll``) that are needed at runtime by the CYMDIST FMU.

    The CYMDIST installation directory is typically found in ``path_to_CYME\CYME\`, where ``path_to_CYME`` is the path to the installation folder of CYME 7.2.